-Hyperbaric Oxygen Therapy (HBOT) is approved by the FDA to treat many medical conditions.
-HBOT increases the amount of oxygen your blood can carry.
+Hyperbaric Therapy (HBT) is approved by the FDA to treat many medical conditions.
+HBT increases the amount of oxygen your blood can carry.
 An increase in blood oxygen may restore normal levels of blood gases and tissue function to promote healing and fight infection.

 during the treatment

 Hyperbaric therapy is administered in a state-of-the-art, single-person (monoplace) chamber.
 You will lie or sit on a table or chair located inside the chamber.
 The unit then slides into a clear tube, which is about seven feet long.
 The chamber will be sealed and then filled with pressurized oxygen, which will increase to approximately two to three times the normal air pressure.
 You may notice a mild discomfort in your ears, similar to the plugged feeling experienced when on an airplane or traveling at a high elevation.
 These sensations are normal and may be relieved by yawning or swallowing.